Equivalent concentration: Examples

 If the concentration of a sulfuric acid solution is c(H2SO4) = 1 mol/L, then its normality is 2 N. It can also be called a "2 normal" solution.

 Similarly, for a solution with c(H3PO4) = 1 mol/L, the normality is 3 N because phosphoric acid contains 3 acidic H atoms.

 Criticism of the term "normality"

-Normality is an ambiguous measure of the concentration of a given reagent in solution.
-It needs a definition of the equivalence factor, which depends on the definition of the reaction unit (and therefore equivalents).
-The same solution can possess different normalities for different reactions.
-The definition of the equivalence factor varies depending on the type of chemical reaction that is discussed: It may refer to equations, bases, redox species, precipitating ions, or isotopes.
-Since a reagent solution with a definite concentration may have different normality depending on which reaction is considered, IUPAC and NIST discourage the use of the terms "normality" and "normal solution".
+The normality of a solution depends on the equivalence factor feq for a particular reaction, which presents two possible sources of ambiguity – namely, feq depends on the choice of reaction as well as which chemical species of the reaction is being discussed (e.g., acid/base species, redox species, precipitating salts, isotopes exchanged, etc.).
+That is to say, the same solution can possess different normalities for different reactions or potentially even the same reaction in a different context.

+To avoid ambiguity, IUPAC and NIST discourage the use of the terms "normality" and "normal solution".